 The Amtifo system isn’t your typical dash cam setup, in fact its made to be a wireless backup camera setup.
 But we can repurpose this for a RV security system, a dash cam, along as a backup camera, all-in-one!

-Each of the cameras are small and discrete and feature a IP69 rating, meaning its very waterproof and dust resistant.
+Each of the dash cams are small and discrete and feature a IP69 rating, meaning its very waterproof and dust resistant.
 It also includes infrared sensors for excellent night vision.

-You can view all of this in a split screen on the massive 7 inch 1080p monitor.
+You can view all of this in a split screen on the massive 7 inch 1080p video resolution monitor.

 CHORTAU Dual Dash Cam